 Some students may be stressed, confused and anxious during this time of uncertainty and change.
-Please welcome them to this new learning environment, connect with them and make yourself available for virtual office hours via phone, Skype, email, FaceTime, etc. Please keep track of students who are not checking in with you, and take into account their different levels of access to technology.
-Additionally, some students will not be able to leave campus; they, too, will be instructed to work remotely.
+Please welcome them to this new learning environment, connect with them and make yourself available for virtual office hours via phone, Skype, email, FaceTime or other means.
+Please keep track of students who are not checking in with you, and take into account their different levels of access to technology.
+Additionally, some students are not able to leave campus; they, too, will be instructed to work remotely.

 Rented textbooks may be returned to Barnes & Noble at no cost after the semester concludes.
-Students can print return labels to ship their rented textbooks back to our store, at no cost, from Barnes & Noble's website.
-Questions about rental textbooks may be directed to the store's textbook department at 570-577-3198.
+Students can print return labels to ship their rented textbooks back to the store, at no cost, from Barnes & Noble's website.

 Many Bertrand Library resources are available to students learning remotely, including: